cdcrabtree/plotrr/README.md

 As demonstrated in Crabtree and Nelson (2017), creating and interpreting plots like this this can help scholars find initial support for their theoretical expectations prior to conducting analysis with pooled data.
 The intuition here is that researchers can check their initial priors about relationships within cases.
 When the data support those priors, scholars have some additional evidence that the processes they theorize actually occur in the real world.

 Another set of functions helps the researcher evaluate correlations between measures within groups/units. `groupcor` returns a tibble data frame with group/unit identifiers and the correlation coefficient between two measures for each group/unit in a data frame. `groupcorplot` performs a similar function and returns a figure that plots the correlation coefficient between measures within groups/units.
 These functions can help researchers identify important patterns across groups/units.

+They can also help scholars check the correlation between competing measures - such as different measures of state human rights practices - within units.
+This is one way to check the construct validity of the measures (Trochim & Donnelly, 2008).
+This also might be useful to generate new empirical puzzles; if measures disagree in important cases, why is this the case?

 In addition to these functions, the package also includes `histplots`, which creates histograms of a measure for each group/unit, and `bivarrugplot`, which returns a plot of the bivariate relationship between two measures alongside a rugplot of each measure.